A Research Brief Prepared for the University of Texas at Austin Population Research Center Research Brief SeriesDownload a PDF of the Brief

 In this brief, the authors examine if community college students want to use more effective birth control methods and, if so, whether they are able to access those methods.

 Methods of birth control that are more effective include those for which nine or fewer women in 100 will get pregnant while using the method over the course of a year.
 The IUD and implant (which are sometimes called long-acting reversible contraception, or LARC) are the most effective of these methods; fewer than one woman per 100 per year will get pregnant while using one.
 Hormonal methods such as the pill, ring, patch, or shot, are also considered more effective.
 Condoms, withdrawal, and natural family planning are considered less effective methods.
+Different women will require different types of birth control.
+Some opt for a certain pill after consulting with their Southwest Care doctor, and some opt for the IUD as it means they don’t have to think about it once it’s in place.
+It all depends on the female, her body, and how her body reacts to certain birth control methods.

 This brief focuses on the results for 966 young women from three community colleges in Dallas, South Texas and West Texas who provided complete information and were considered at risk of unintended pregnancy.